lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 2. Family-level separate ancestry (FSA), where each family comprises a different tree.
 Randomly sample one member from each family and run the test on this data.
 3. Species-level separate ancestry (SSA), where each species is a whole 'tree' (single branch)

 For **1** (CA), the distribution was approximately normal and the test statistic was a minimum tree length of 10125.
 This is -71.8 standard deviations away from the mean of the distribution, which was 13422.3.
 This corresponds to $ p \approx 10^{-2581} $ (infinitesimally small).
-This is an overwhelming acceptance of common ancestry among primates.
+This is an **overwhelming acceptance of common ancestry** among primates.

-For **2** (FSA, commonly proposed by creationists)...

-The random distribution in the FSA would have or did have trees with correlated structures, at their starts, since they would be part of the distribution that had the most parsimonious trees.
+For **2** (FSA, commonly proposed by creationists), the random distribution would have trees with correlated structures, at their starts, since they would be part of the distribution that had the most parsimonious trees.
 Assuming that a set of characters were not derived as a result of being in relation to another family does not mean that some family trees would not have a set of characters correlated or derived from some other means other than being related to another family tree.
-And the actual data set of each actual known family fell way outside the generated distribution and thus FSA fails.
+The actual data set of each actual known family fell way outside the generated distribution, so **FSA is falsified**.

 The efficiency of MCMC in converging on an optimal solution by taking random steps through parameter space is powerful evidence for the strength and capability of the random mutation and natural selection mechanism to find the peaks of a fitness landscape: if the mechanism was ineffective, statistical parameter estimation methods wouldn't work.
+This parallel is exploited in the [success of evolutionary algorithms](#13-applications-of-evolution) in computer science.

 ---